aws-samples/aws-lambda-docker-serverless-inference/README.md

 This repository contains resources to help you deploy Lambda functions based on Python and Java Docker Images.

-The applications deployed illustrate how to perform inference using Lambda Function.
+The applications deployed illustrate how to perform inference for XGBoost, TensorFlow and PyTorch models using Lambda Function.

 ## Overview